Exhibition

 Why is Exhibition a designated TOC?

 The future growth potential for the Exhibition Station site is dependent on a planned transit station that will serve the surrounding neighbourhood.
 Exhibition Station would operate as a transit hub, connecting GO Transit and TTC and subway service along the future Ontario Line making it more convenient to get to this popular destination and growing community.
-The proposed sites at the future Exhibition Station would deliver a mix of new housing, office and retail space.
+The proposed sites at the future Exhibition Station would deliver a mix of new housing, commercial and retail space.

 What are the benefits of the Exhibition TOC Project?

 The Province, in consultation with the City of Toronto, is working on a development proposal that would transform Exhibition Station into a connected transit hub with new housing, office and retail space.
-Transit riders will be able to connect to GO Transit, the TTC and the Ontario Line subway.
+Transit riders will be able to connect to GO Transit, the TTC, and the Ontario Line subway.

 The introduction of Liberty New Street between Dufferin and Strachan, as well as new and enhanced pedestrian access across the rail corridor, will support the re-integration of Liberty Village and Exhibition Place with the surrounding street and block network.
-Liberty New Street will walkability and will be complemented by the courtyards, forecourts, parkettes and Privately-Owned Publicly Accessible Spaces (POPS) of the proposed development.
+Liberty New Street will improve walkability and will be complemented by the courtyards, forecourts, parkettes and Privately-Owned Publicly Accessible Spaces (POPS) of the proposed development.

 The proposed public area and landscape design draws on the distinct character of the historic former industrial area and builds on the pattern of existing mid-block passageways which provide increased flexibility and opportunity for diverse programing and promote active transportation.
-The proposed landscape strategy draws on visual cues, materials and interpretive representations of the area’s former rail spurs, loading bays and industrial forecourts.
+The proposed landscape strategy draws on visual cues, materials, and interpretive representations of the area’s former rail spurs, loading bays and industrial forecourts.

 Economic activity

-Comprised of a mix of uses, the proposed development concept represents a strategic effort to maintain the viability of the Liberty Village Employment Area while introducing higher value commercial, office, retail and residential uses paired with transit investment.
+Comprised of a mix of uses, the proposed development concept represents a strategic effort to maintain the viability of the Liberty Village Employment Area while introducing higher value commercial, retail, and residential uses paired with transit investment.
+It will accommodate approximately 2,500 people and 290 jobs in the south end of the Liberty Village Employment Area.

 Environmental